bendavisnc/resume.md/markdown/ben.md

 ### <span>Software Engineer, Sciquest</span> <span>Oct 2015 -- Oct 2016</span>

 - Extended and introduced new functionality to a large proprietary Java based web application tailored for Epro customers
-- Worked closely with architecture and senior developers in an Agile team environment to update business functionality based upon new customer needs
+- Collaborated closely with architecture and senior developers in an Agile team environment to update business functionality based upon new customer needs
 - Worked with many Java based web technologies including JSP custom tags and Lucene search

 ### <span>Software Engineer, Cargosphere</span> <span>Nov 2014 -- May 2015</span>